-The title, TO THE FIFTY came directly from Paul Brickhill’s dedication in his book, The Great Escape and this series is, therefore, an homage to those 50 executed allied prisoners of war of the Great Escape and others who gave the ultimate sacrifice.
+The title came directly from Paul Brickhill’s dedication in his book, The Great Escape and this series is, therefore, an homage to those 50 executed allied prisoners of war of the Great Escape and others who gave the ultimate sacrifice.

 It is the hope that this series will help people of today and tomorrow understand the price of freedom.

 Through interactive dashboard technology, TO THE FIFTY

 tells the stories of the Allied POWs in World War II.